collinbarrett/FilterLists/.github/README.md

 ## Internet Explorer

 FilterLists does not support Internet Explorer.
-To view a smaller, TPL-only archive with subscribable links, right-click on [this link](https://raw.githubusercontent.com/collinbarrett/FilterLists/master/data/TPLSubscriptionAssistant.html), choose to save it as an HTML file, and open it in Internet Explorer ≥9.
+To view a smaller, TPL-only archive with subscribable links, visit [this page](https://raw.githack.com/collinbarrett/FilterLists/master/data/TPLSubscriptionAssistant.html).